JanWilczek/wolf-sound-blog/_posts/dsp/2024-06-05-how-to-plot-audio-spectrogram-magnitude-stft-of-audio-signal-with-python-librosa-and-matplotlib.md

 Explanation:

-Easily plot the spectrogram of an audio file:

 1. `plot_spectrogram_and_save()`
-    2.  calculates the short-time Fourier transform (the STFT),
+    1.  calculates the short-time Fourier transform (the STFT),
-    3.  computes its magnitude (i.e., the spectrogram),
+    1.  computes its magnitude (i.e., the spectrogram),
-    4.  converts it to decibels full scale (normalized to the highest value),
+    1.  converts it to decibels full scale (normalized to the highest value),
-    5.  plots the spectrogram with beautiful formatting,
+    1.  plots the spectrogram with beautiful formatting,
-    6.  saves it to a file.
+    1.  saves it to a file.
-7. Example `main()` function
+1. Example `main()` function
-    8.  reads an audio file from a specified location,
+    1.  reads an audio file from a specified location,
-    9.  passes it to the plotting function.
+    1.  passes it to the plotting function.

+Example speech comes from [the LibriSpeech database](https://www.openslr.org/12/).

 Feel free to copy & paste & modify the snippet according to your needs!